5 Steps to Become an Unstoppable Real Estate Investor

 Four is your self-talk.
 “Negative self-talk,” Tina said.
 “Sometimes we get really annoyed with ourselves.
 ‘Ugh, I can’t believe I did that’, or ‘That was really stupid.’
 Or ‘I don’t really have anything to say here.’
 There’s a million different ways that we undo ourselves.
 So again, if we don’t even know how we’re talking to ourselves, then the mind just does what it does – you’ve heard the term ‘monkey mind’, it jumps all over the place.
 [If] it’s not managed, it’s not controlled.”

 This brings us back to focus.
 If we focus on the negative self-talk, we will self-sabotage ourselves – sometimes without even being aware of it.
+In fact, here is a list of the 22 self-sabotaging behaviors that lead to entrepreneurial extinction.
+How many of these behaviors do you have?

 Sometimes, our self-talk may not be negatively directed towards us, but towards others.
-The example Tina provided was bringing a package to the post office on Saturday at [12:10]pm and getting there to realize it closed at noon.
+The example Tina provided was bringing a package to the post office on Saturday at [12:10]pm and arrived just in time to realize it closed at noon.
 Negative self-talk would be beating yourself up for being the idiot that didn’t realize the post office was closed, blaming the post office for not adhering to your schedule, or cursing the universe.
 Instead, Tina said, “you could say to yourself … that ‘I take responsibility for my own experience.
 I am in charge of what happens to me.
 I’m in charge of what I create.”

 Taking responsibility for everything negative that happens will ultimately lead you to asking yourself how you may have played a part in creating the dilemma.
-In the post office example, it is your fault for not looking up the operating hours.
+In the post office example, it is her fault for not looking up the operating hours.
 Then, once you identify your level of culpability and a solution, now you have a new piece of information you didn’t have before, and you should never face this predicament again.

 Now, use that concept of taking responsibility, determining how you played a role, identifying the solution and apply it moving forward to everything you do rather than falling down the negative self-talk rabbit hole.